JasonJWilliamsNY/purple_line_dev_doc/step7.rst

   3. Click on the 'Trim reads' stop.
-Click :guilabel:`&run` and then select values for "trimLeft" (the position starting from the left you wish to ) and "TruncLen" (This is the position where reads should be trimmed, truncating the 3' end of the read.
+Click :guilabel:`&run` and then select values for "trimLeft" (the position starting from the left you wish to trim) and "TruncLen" (this is the position where reads should be trimmed, truncating the 3' end of the read.
 Reads shorter than this length will be discarded).
 Finally, click the "trim reads" link.